-The hotel was the subject of plans by the Royal College of Nursing
+The hotel was the subject of plans by the Royal

-The project extended to adding an 80,000
+centre for nurses.
+The project extended to adding an 80,000 sq ft

-sq ft extension.
+extension.
 The idea was never implemented.

 Then, in the late 1970's a murder enquiry took place when the body of a woman was found in undergrowth, in the grounds.
 Although unconnected with the discovery, there had been a Divorced, Separated and Singles Club running the night previous to the discovery, and the organiser and some of the guests were briefly questioned.

 It was in the late 1980's that the Williams-Hawkes family who had run the hotel for forty years sold to a Plymouth accountant.
 It almost became an annex of Exeter College before Wetherspoons purchased it in August 1994, spending £1.5 million on the refurbishment, to open to the public on 14th March 1996.
 The upper floors were converted into 9 self-contained apartments.
 The original lodge and coach house at the lower entrance are also dwellings.
 The main building is Grade II listed.